ricardo4cn/ToolsForDataScienceNotebook/README.md

 # ToolsForDataScienceNotebook
-This repository is for sharing my jupyter notebook for Tools for Data Science course
+This repository is for sharing my jupyter notebook from Tools for Data Science course